OxfordHCC/CAMCAD/submit.md

 After receiving review feedback, authors of accepted submissions will have a chance to make changes before submitting a final camera-ready version of their poster or pictorial.

 At least one author per accepted submission will be expected to register for the CHI conference and attend the CAMCAD workshop.

+If your submission is accepted, for the camera-ready version and the workshop itself, you may want to:
+* Prepare a short 1-2 minute overview of your project
+* Be ready to discuss your methods at different levels of technical detail
+* Consider adding a QR code to share supplementary materials

 Workshop submissions are non-archival.
 They will be shared on the workshop website.
 Workshop contributions will be summarised in a co-created report and all participants will be invited to be co-authors.